actions/toolkit/packages/core/README.md

 #### Logging

 Finally, this library provides some utilities for logging.
 Note that debug logging is hidden from the logs by default.
-This behavior can be toggled by [setting a secret](https://developer.github.com/actions/managing-workflows/storing-secrets/): `ACTIONS_STEPS_DEBUG = true`.:
+This behavior can be toggled by enabling the [Step Debug Logs](../../docs/action-debugging.md#step-debug-logs).

 ```
 const core = require('@actions/core');